Netlify-Moneytronic/SalesHackathon/README.md

 ## Setup Contentful

-Login or Signup to [Contentful](https://www.contentful.com/sign-up/) You will need a Github account to complete this project.
+Login or Signup to [Contentful](https://www.contentful.com/sign-up/) You will need a Contentful account to complete this project.
+Once you have logged in to Contentful please keep it open and return to the readme for further instructions.
 - [ ] Contentful account created?

 ## One-click Deploy with Netlify (recommended)